On Atomic Registers and Randomized Consensus in M&M Systems

-\begin{lemma} Any $\rd{-}$ or $\wrt{-}$ operation executed by a process that does not crash completes. \end{lemma}
+\begin{lemma} If at most $t_L$ processes crash, then any $\rd{-}$ or $\wrt{-}$ operation executed by a process that does not crash completes. \end{lemma}

 \begin{proof} The only statements that could prevent the completion of a $\rd{-}$ or $\wrt{-}$ operation are the \textbf{wait} statements of line \ref{wait1} and line \ref{wait2}.
-But since communication links are reliable, these wait statements are for $n - t_L$ acknowledgements, and at most $t_L$ processes out of the $n$ process of $\mathcal{S}_{L}$ may crash, it is clear that these wait statements cannot block. \end{proof}
+But since communication links are reliable, these wait statements are for $n - t_L$ acknowledgments, and at most $t_L$ processes out of the $n$ processes of $\mathcal{S}_{L}$ may crash, it is clear that these wait statements cannot block.